carloseduardoamorim/carloseduardoamorim/README.md

 --->

-# Hi there 👋
+### Hi there 👋
 I'm Carlos Eduardo Amorim, a Web Developer and a student at the [Federal Institute of Education, Science and Technology of Tocantins(Brazil)](http://ifto.edu.br).
-I'm learnig and loving JavaScript and Node.js.
+I'm learning and loving JavaScript, Node.js and distributed systems ☺️.

 You can connect to me at https://www.linkedin.com/in/carlos-eduardo-amorim-7599ab1b0/